 Michael Rose of Team 19 claimed the title of Best Ranger.
 Both men hail from the 101st Airborne Division and are the first twoman team to win the competition twice in the history of the event.

-"To be a Ranger, you must expect more of a challenge from the Army," said Harvey Moore, a previous Best Ranger winner, in a 1998 story published in the LaGrange, Georgia, Daily News.
+"To be a Ranger. you must expect more of a challenge from the Army," said Harvey Moore, a previous Best Ranger winner, in a 1998 story published in the LaGrange, Georgia, Daily News.
 "On the other hand, the Army expects more from you."

-The same could be said for GLOCK.
+The same could be said for GLOCK. ()

-2019's winners Captains John Bergman and Michael Rose of the 101st Airborne Division.
-U.S. Army photo, Maneuver Center of Excellence, Fort Benning women about the the dangers of gang involvement.
+Division.
+U.S. Army photo, Maneuver Center of Excellence, Fort Benning

-enjoying networking prior to the 'Parade of Nations' on the opening day of the 2019 conference in Anchorage.
+Delegates from the Indonesian National Police, hosts of the 58th IAWP Annual Training Conference in 2020, enjoying networking prior to the 'Parade of Nations' on the opening day of the 2019 conference in Anchorage.